California “Stalking” Laws – Penal Code 646.9 PC

 Typically, stalking is a wobbler, meaning the prosecutor holds discretion when electing to charge someone with either a felony or misdemeanor.
 Crucial factors that are considered are the defendant’s prior criminal history and the severity of the current offense.
 Fortunately, someone convicted of felony stalking may become eligible to reduce their felony to a misdemeanor upon successful completion of probation.

-In order for the prosecutor to prove someone is guilty of stalking (PC 646.9), the following element must be proven beyond a reasonable doubt:
+In order for the prosecutor to prove someone is guilty of stalking (PC 646.9), the following elements must be proven beyond a reasonable doubt:

 - You willfully and maliciously harassed or repeatedly followed another;